Food at Temple Street Night Market

 At the night market you will find all types of food, both snacks and full meals.
 Much of it is sold from "dai pai dong", or small food stalls.
 Restaurants and cafes also dot the road and side streets but it is in the dai pai dong, particularly in the cooked food bazaar, that the real life of Temple Street Night market food is to be found.

-As the Hong Kong Chinese are very fond of seafoo0d you will find no shortage of fish and shellfish on offer, many of the restaurants and dai pai dong specialize in one or more kind of seafood.
+As the Hong Kong Chinese are very fond of seafood you will find no shortage of fish and shellfish on offer, many of the restaurants and dai pai dong specialize in one or more kind of seafood.
 But they all also have a full menu so those who prefer meat or vegetables will be well catered for.

 At the same time hot bowls of noodles are always popular as a before dinner, after dinner, or midnight snack.
 You'll see many choices of noodles, soup and ingredients on offer.
 Look out for the traditional prawn dumplings, won ton, sliced fish cake, and fishmeat balls.